 Standalone earthquake insurance policies are designed specifically to cover earthquake-related damages and losses.
 These policies offer comprehensive coverage that includes:

-• Additional living expenses: Reimbursement for temporary housing, meals, and other necessary expenses if your home becomes uninhabitable during repairs.
+- Additional living expenses: You will be reimbursed for temporary housing, meals, and other necessary expenses if your home becomes uninhabitable during repairs.

 Earthquake coverage through home insurance

-For homeowners who prefer to consolidate their insurance coverage, earthquake endorsements (also known as riders) offer an alternative.
-Rather than purchasing a separate earthquake insurance policy, you can add an earthquake endorsement to your existing homeowner’s insurance policy.
+For homeowners who prefer consolidating their insurance coverage, earthquake endorsements (also known as riders) offer an alternative.
+Rather than purchasing a separate earthquake insurance policy, you can add an earthquake endorsement to your homeowner’s insurance policy.

 Earthquake insurance in different states